Brave Combat Federation

 BRAVE Combat Federation is a mixed martial arts (MMA) promotion based in Bahrain.
 The organization was established on 23 September 2016 by Sheikh Khalid bin Hamad Al Khalifa.
 BRAVE Combat Federation features mixed martial artists from more than 80 nations located in five continents.
 BRAVE Combat Federation events are aired though multiple media partners including El Rey Network, Combate, Myx TV, S+A ESPN 5 and Bahrain Radio and Television Corporation.

-BRAVE Combat Federation produced six pay-per-view events apart from announcing events in Abu Dhabi and Brazil.
-In 2023, BRAVE Combat Federation set a new record for an MMA promotion hosting events in most number of nations after organizing events in 35 nations worldwide.
+In 2023, BRAVE Combat Federation set a new record for an MMA promotion hosting events in most number of nations after organizing events in 38 nations worldwide.